The Moth Gatherer: History

-In April 2013 they released their debut "A Bright Celestial Light" through Agonia Records to critical acclaim.
-Many reviewers pointed out The Moth Gatherers evolutionary sound and atmospheric approach to songwriting.

-About the name "The Moth Gatherer" Alex commented in an interview: "When you lose someone, a lot of things in your world is upside down, and it’s hard to see something positive.
+About the name "The Moth Gatherer" Stjernfeldt commented in an interview: "When you lose someone, a lot of things in your world is upside down, and it’s hard to see something positive.
 You also get a lot of questions about why?
 More or less, we fumble in darkness.
 Moths always searches for a source of light, like you do.
-So for me, the name stands for a search for hope."
+So for me, the name stands for a search for hope".
+In another interview Karlsson commented that the band's name symbolizes the search for light in darkness, akin to a moth drawn to a flame.

 On November 27, 2015, The Moth Gatherer released their second album, The Earth Is The Sky.
 The band choose Karl Daniel Lidén once again for mixing and mastering, notable for his work with Dozer and Switchblade.
 The new album features guest appearances from members of Terra Tenebrosa, Monolord, Kongh and more.
 The album was met with critical acclaim from magazines and fans worldwide, and ended up in many Album of The Month and Album of The Year charts.

-In early 2017 they announced a new EP called The Comfortable Low featuring Dennis Lyxzén from Refused and Fred Burman from Satan Takes A Holiday.
+In early 2017 they announced a new EP called The Comfortable Low featuring Dennis Lyxzén (Refused, INVSN) and Fred Burman (Satan Takes A Holiday).
 It was released worldwide on Agonia Records on March 31, 2017.